Input Files

 Geometry Optimization

-• Green Circle EDIFFG: this sets the maximum net force for a structure to be considered converged during a geometry optimization.
+• Green Circle EDIFFG: this sets the maximum net force (in eV/A) for a structure to be considered converged during a geometry optimization.
 The lower the value, the closer to the true local minimum your structure will be.
 Note that a negative sign should be used by convention (e.g. EDIFFG = -0.03).

 • Rule of thumb: Use a value of -0.03 or tighter (e.g. -0.01).